Knee replacement FAQ

-Unicompartmental knee resurfacing for single-compartment arthritis using ROSA® robotic guidance and the Oxford implant, preserving the ACL and healthy cartilage.
+Partial (unicompartmental) knee replacement uses ROSA® robotic guidance with the Oxford implant to resurface a single arthritic compartment while preserving the ACL and healthy cartilage.

 Unlike total knee replacement, partial replacement preserves your ACL, healthy cartilage, and more of your natural bone.
 This results in a knee that often feels more natural, with faster recovery and fewer restrictions.